Are you unsure of when the Oxbridge Interview invites are sent out, how you find out if you are successful and where the Interviews are held?

 When and How Do I Find Out?

 Oxbridge Interviews are held in December, although some Oxbridge applicants may be invited back in January for a second round of Interviews at another college.
-There are usually multiple Interviews on the same day, either for different subjects or at different colleges.
+There are usually multiple Interviews on the same day, usually with different interviewers.
 As Oxbridge Interviews run from December into January, it is crucial that you keep the weeks free from any commitments, just in case.
 You will find out if you need to be interviewed in January after the decisions are out.

 You will normally be given 2 weeks’ notice before your Interview – so you will hear back by late November, but it is useful to begin preparing for the Interview before you’re officially invited to give you as much preparation time as possible.
 Some students are sent invites with just one week’s notice, so for Oxford applicants, it may be worth reading their provisional timetable here.